punix81/Ansible_Ubntu_JAVA_Developer/README.md

 Then you need to customize the playbook /Ansible_Ubuntu_17/vars/`all.yml` (or create a new one) to suit your needs.
 Every roles are disabled by default.

-Run `ansible-playbook ansible-desktop.yml --ask-become-pass` and enter your sudo password to run the playbook

 ## Roles included